This page includes information about Discover products that are not currently available on Bankrate and may be out of date.

-But there are some steps you can take to set yourself up for a successful balance transfer and ensure you get just the right limit to manage your debt.
+If you’re in a cycle of transferring lingering balances to a new card every few years, know that you’re most likely dragging out your journey to becoming debt-free.
+Thankfully, there are some steps you can take to set yourself up for a successful balance transfer and ensure you get just the right limit to manage your debt.

-High limit balance transfer cards
+High limit balance transfer credit cards

 How much debt can you transfer?

-The exact amount you’re able to transfer will depend on your card, but there are a couple of general rules of thumb.
-Credit card providers typically determine the amount of debt you can move in relation to your credit limit.
+The exact amount you’re able to transfer depends on your card, but there are a couple of general rules of thumb to keep in mind.

-Further, your monthly income, credit score and outstanding debt will be weighed when deciding your credit limit.
-In order to get a top end credit limit to increase your transfer capabilities, you’ll likely need a good or excellent credit score for an upper-tier card.
+Further, your monthly income, credit score and outstanding debt are weighed when deciding your credit limit.
+In order to get a top-end credit limit to increase your transfer capabilities, you’ll likely need a good or excellent credit score.
 Improving your credit score ahead of time may be in your best interest before applying.

 How many credit card accounts can you consolidate?